JulianKnodt/TITLE_GOES_HERE/readme.md

 just animate the door sliding, and background to the window.
 I could just add him in walking afterwards, but I'm not sure if that would be sufficient.
 I also intended to draw a picture frame, but as of writing this I'm not sure if I'll finish.

+April 18, 2019(Around 9 P.M.):
+I was looking at references of biking, and noticed that people casually biking at home are very different than the gifs online.
+They tend to bike with their bike completely straight, but online, everyone is hunched over.
+It makes it hard to draw an animation of someone casually biking.

 [Mood-Board](https://julianknodt.github.io/TITLE_GOES_HERE/)